Chinese rock: Prison songs (1988–1989)

-"Prison Songs" (《囚歌》) became popular in 1988 and early 1989, parallel to the Northwest Wind style.
+"Prison songs" (《囚歌》) became popular in 1988 and early 1989, parallel to the Northwest Wind style.
 The fad was initiated by Chi Zhiqiang (迟志强), who wrote lyrics about his time in jail and set them to folk melodies from northeast China.
 In contrast to Northwest Wind songs, prison songs were slow, "weepy" and invoked negative role models, often using vulgar language and expressing despair and cynicism.
 Their non-conformist values are apparent in such songs as "Mother Is Very Muddle-Headed" and "There Is Not a Drop of Oil in the Dish".
 The popularity of these songs reflected the fact that many Chinese during the 1980s became tired of official artistic representations and discourse.
 The patrons of prison songs were the urban youth, and private entrepreneurs, who at that time were mostly from marginal backgrounds.

 Popular Chinese rock (1990–1993)

 After the Tiananmen Square protests, rock became part of general urban youth Chinese culture.
+At the same time, the central authorities of the CCP immediately adopted a crackdown, banning the performance and dissemination of rock music.
 Its rise from the margins was celebrated on 17 and 18 February 1990, when Beijing's largest ever all-rock concert was held in the Capital Gymnasium, one of the city's largest halls.
 The concert featured six rock bands, among them are Cui Jian's ADO and Tang Dynasty.
 The criterion that the organizers set as qualification to participate was "originality".